-Payment System Operator Delivery Group (PSO DG): Set up by the BoE and the PSR as a response to the Forum's proposed consolidation of the three retail PSOs: BPSL, C&CCC and FPSL.
+Payment System Operator Delivery Group (PSO DG): Set up by the BoE and the PSR as a response to the PSF proposed consolidation of the three retail PSOs: BPSL, C&CCC and FPSL.

-Payment Systems Regulator (PSR): The economic regulator of payment systems in the UK.
+Payment Systems Regulator (PSR): The economic regulator of payment systems in the United Kingdom.
+The PSR aims to promote competition, innovation and interests of end-users of payment systems.